-Right now, there are thousands of creative people and business leaders creating online courses.
-Many of them are earning a steady income and use this as their main source of revenue.
+There are thousands of creative people and business leaders creating online courses.
+Many of them earn a steady income and use this as their primary source of revenue.

-However, two common questions that people have before tapping into an e-learning market is not how much money can I make selling a course𑁋but, how much does it actually cost to develop an online course?
+However, two common questions that people have before tapping into an e-learning market are not how much money can I make selling a course but how much does it cost to develop an online system?

-In this article, let’s break down the various costs involved with developing an online course.
-This includes the tools and software available, hiring talent to create content, and any other “hidden” costs that may surprise.
+In this article, let’s discuss the costs of developing an online course.
+This includes the tools and software available, hiring talent to create content, and other “hidden” fees that may surprise you.

 Time vs. Money

-Perhaps the biggest cost to develop an online course is your time.
+Perhaps the highest cost of developing an online course is your time.

 Before you invest your time, take a look at some of the critical parts of course creation you should consider:

-- Researching your students.
-You’ll want to create a market plan which includes who are your target students, what are their expectations, what do they want/need from a course, and how to reach them.
+- You are researching your students.
+You’ll want to create a market plan which includes your target students, their expectations, what they want/need from a course, and how to reach them.

-- Planning your course curriculum.
+- You are planning your course curriculum.
 Before you can technically develop the actual course content, you’ll need a plan and outline.
-Since you’re condensing knowledge, expertise, and value into a multi-week learning experience, you’ll want to have a clear idea as to what you’ll be teaching.
-To learn more about how to create online courses, read this.
+Since you’re condensing knowledge, expertise, and value into a multi-week learning experience, you’ll want a clear idea of what you’ll teach.
+To learn more about how to create online courses.

-- Developing your course content.
+- You are developing your course content.
 This is a process that can take a significant amount of time.
-Filming, recording, writing, and designing the entire course content can take a few days to several weeks (check out the next section for ideas to save time by hiring talent).
+Filming, recording, writing, and designing the course content can take a few days to several weeks (check out the next section for ideas to save time by hiring talent).

-- Packaging your course.
-When your course is ready to be published, you’ll have to package and upload the course online.
+- You are packaging your course.
+When your system is ready to be published, you’ll have to package and upload the course online.
 Keep reading to see which platforms and costs for publishing an online course below.

-- Marketing your course.
-Finally, you have to sell the course.
-This can take considerable time finding the right marketing messages to attract students and create revenue for your course.
+- You are marketing your course.
+Finally, you have to sell the system.
+Finding the right marketing messages to attract students and create revenue for your practice can take considerable time.

-Next, let’s take a look at the costs to pay someone to create your course so you can save time and focus on other aspects of your online course.
+Next, let’s look at the costs of paying someone to create your course so you can save time and focus on other aspects of your online course.

 Costs for Talent to Develop an Online Course

-Let’s say you’re an expert and you want to teach your knowledge to as many people as possible.
-You know that you’re good at public speaking and social media marketing, but, when it comes to developing an online course, you’re completely lost.
+Let’s say you’re an expert and want to teach your knowledge to as many people as possible.
+You know that you’re good at public speaking and social media marketing, but you’re completely lost when developing an online course.

-If you want to reduce the amount of time learning and developing your own online course, you can easily outsource it to professional talent.
-On freelancer like Upwork, you can find a range of talent, such as:
+If you want to reduce the time spent learning and developing your online course, you can easily outsource it to professional talent.
+On freelancers like Upwork, you can find a range of skill, such as: